Pretty Place - a South Carolina destination wedding location with pristine Blue Ridge Mountain views.

 How booking works

-Pretty Place books out in two hour slots.
-You can add more time on for an additional fee, if those hours are still available on your date.
 Two hours is typically enough for a quick getting ready, a short ceremony, family photos, and a few couples’ photos, but you may run into a time crunch if you’re spending a lot of time on any one of those things.
 It’s important to have your game plan down and streamline as much as possible.
 (Your wedding planner/coordinator and photographer will be crucially important in this!)

 Getting ready

-There is one “getting ready room” / bridal suite.
-It is cute, but small, so if you have a large wedding party, I recommend having them arrive already dressed.
+Even the bridal suite is cute but small, so if you have a large wedding party, I recommend having them arrive already dressed.
 If you plan to get into your wedding clothes at the Chapel, it’s best to be as prepared as possible before arriving and maybe just slip into your dress, etc., to keep things simple and quick.

 Make sure everyone knows the game plan BEFORE heading up the mountain, as cell reception can be hit or miss!
-The road is a bit wind-y, too, so be prepared if that is a problem for you.

 Be prepared to navigate down stairs during your processional!
 Practicing in your wedding attire is a good idea.